-NCERT Solutions are considered as one of the best study materials while preparing for the CBSE Class 12 Economics Board examinations.
-This study resource possesses deep knowledge and the Solutions collated by the subject matter experts are no different.
+NCERT Solutions are considered one of the best study materials while preparing for the CBSE Class 12 Economics Board examinations.
+These Solutions of NCERT are collated by the subject matter experts to help students improve their understanding of economic concepts.

 NCERT Macroeconomics Solutions Class 12 Chapter 5